mikeymischief/mikeymischief.github.io/races/SardakkNorr.md

 **Background:** Repugnant insectoids who inhabit massive skyscrapers on their crowded homeworlds surrounded by great network of orbital space stations and massive complements of fleet units.

-**Advantages**: Undisputed masters of combat, no need to research Red Technology Advances, powerful Flagship.
+**Advantages**: Undisputed masters of combat, no need to research Red Technology Advances, powerful Flagship, their Destroyers and Cruisers are top-notch.

 **Disadvantages**: Poor starting fleet and average everything else creates the slowest start of all the Races.
 Abilities focus on combat, which is not always the best course of action.